-Here, in a warm, welcoming space, new moms and dads take classes, gather support from each other, get help with lactation, and take advantage of a new-mom and well-baby exam a few days after birth to make sure everything’s going just right.
+At The Lytle Center, you can get help with lactation, and take advantage of a new-mom and well-baby exam a few days after birth to make sure everything’s going just right.

 It’s a wonderful place.
 And it definitely adds to the reasons to have a baby at Swedish.

 The Lytle Center for Pregnancy & Newborns: Hear Advice from New Moms and Dads

 Jane Uhlir, M.D. walks you through the great features of The Lytle Center for Pregnancy & Newborns at Swedish First Hill while moms (and dads) who recently delivered at Swedish share their advice for families about to have a baby.

 Read the full video text/transcript

 For more information or to make an appointment, call 206-21LYTLE (206-215-9853).
 If you’d like to have your baby at Swedish, call 206-386-BABY and we’ll help you find a provider that fits your needs.

 The Lytle Center for Pregnancy & Newborns is funded 100 percent by philanthropy.
 Learn more about how you can help get families off to the best possible start.